Isla Holbox: History

 The first written mentions of the island were in 1852 from a document sent by Don Bartolomé Magaña to the Governor of Yucatán.
 The adjacent mainland was frequently attacked by the Maya therefore people sought refuge on this island.
 The government wanted to keep people from living on this island but the citizens refused to leave their homes.
 Hurricanes in 1886 completely destroyed the island, but the island was rebuilt afterward.

 Electricity reached the island in 1987.
 The island was registered ecological reserve (Yum Balam Biosphere Reserve) in 1994.

 Starting in the 2000s, a real estate boom changed the island's economy, mainly led by the charm of the remote island.
 In 2020, El País reported 20 ongoing litigation to dismantle the island's protected status.

-Kiteboarding in Holbox
+Snorkeling in Holbox

-Holbox has one of the safest beaches for learning how to kiteboard.
-Conditions are ideal for beginners, as the beach has shallow waters, no big obstacles on the wide and long beach, many days of wind during the winter months, and a nearby school with professional instructors.
-Advanced riders can find also very good conditions when the north or south winds reach 25 knots or more.
-The climate is subhumid warm, creating a stable and consistent temperature year-round.
+Isla Holbox offers seasonal snorkeling opportunities shaped by weather, sea conditions, and marine life migrations.
+The best general conditions occur during the dry season (November–April), when rainfall is low, winds are lighter, and underwater visibility is more consistent.
+From mid-May to mid-September, warmer waters attract whale sharks, with peak sightings typically in July and August, although this period overlaps with the rainy and early hurricane season, making sea conditions less predictable.
+Compared with other Mexican snorkeling destinations, Holbox is characterized more by seasonal megafauna encounters than by extensive coral reefs: Cozumel and Cabo Pulmo provide more consistent year-round reef snorkeling and visibility, while Isla Mujeres combines accessible reefs with a similar summer whale shark season.